Okiki-Olugunna/BuyMeACoffee-V2.1/README.md

 <p>

-To use this, make sure your wallet is funded with Goerli ETH.
+<b>To use this on your desktop/laptop</b>, make sure you have MetaMask installed in your browser & your wallet is funded with Goerli ETH.
 If you need to add ETH to your wallet, top up at this faucet: https://goerlifaucet.com/

+<b>To use this on mobile</b>, navigate to your installed MetaMask app, click the hamburger icon in the top left, click 'Browser', then go to https://buymeacoffee-v2.okikicodes.repl.co/

 #### Preview of the website: